Woolpit: History

 The village's name, first recorded in the 10th century as Wlpit and later as Wlfpeta, derives from the Old English wulf-pytt, meaning "pit for trapping wolves".

-Before the Norman conquest of England, the village belonged to Ulfcytel Snillingr.
+Before the Norman Conquest of England, the village belonged to Ulfcytel Snillingr.
 Between 1174 and 1180, Walter de Coutances, a confidant of King Henry II, was appointed to Woolpit.
 After his "death or retirement" it was to be granted to the monks of Bury St Edmunds Abbey.
 A bull of Pope Alexander III likewise confirms that revenues from Woolpit are to be given to the abbey.

 In the 15th century and for some time afterwards, two fairs were held annually.
 The Horse Fair was held on two closes, or fields, on 16 September.
 The Cow Fair was held on its own field on 19 September; here toys, as well as cattle, were sold.

 Sir Robert Gardiner, Lord Chief Justice of Ireland, was Lord of the Manor from 1597 to 1620.
 He founded an almshouse for the care of the poor women of Woolpit and nearby Elmswell.
 The Gardiner charity still exists.
 Woolpit passed at his death to his grandnephew, Gardiner Webb, who died in 1674.

 From the 17th century, the area became an important manufacturing centre for "Suffolk White" bricks, but today only the pits remain.

 Woolpit is in the hundred of Thedwestry, 8 mi southeast of Bury.
 The area of the parish is 2010 acre; the population in 1831 was 880, less than half agricultural.

 Mill Lane marks the site of a post mill which was demolished in about 1924.
 Another mill, which fell down in 1963, stood in Windmill Avenue.

-The village contains two pubs, The Bull and The Swan, two tea rooms, estate agents, a grocers, hairdressers, a fish and chip shop, Palmers Bakery, a dentist and Woolpit Interiors within the village and two industrial estates containing more larger businesses as well as a health surgery and school.
+The village contains one pub, The Bull, two tea rooms, estate agents, a grocers, hairdressers, a fish and chip shop, Palmers Bakery, a dentist and Woolpit Interiors within the village and two industrial estates containing more larger businesses as well as a health surgery and school.